dbu9/sciencechronicle.org/SOURCES/README.md

 4. Query 3: Write 300 words on the keypoint 2, which targets a wide internet auditory.
 Make it as a continuation of the text you have already wrote.
 Give a title by the keypoint name.
 Add links to Wikipedia for scientific terms near each term.
 5. Query 4: Write 300 words on the keypoint 3, which targets a wide internet auditory.
 Make it as a continuation of the text you have already wrote.
 Give a title by the keypoint name.
 Add links to Wikipedia for scientific terms near each term.
 6. Query 5: Write 300 words on the keypoint 4, which targets a wide internet auditory.
 Make it as a continuation of the text you have already wrote.
 Give a title by the keypoint name.
 Add links to Wikipedia for scientific terms near each term.
-7. Query 6: Writie 300 words on the keypoint 5, which targets a wide internet auditory.
+7. Query 6: Write 300 words on the keypoint 5, which targets a wide internet auditory.
 Make it as a continuation of the text you have already wrote.
 Give a title by the keypoint name.
 Add links to Wikipedia for scientific terms near each term.
 8. Write a conclusion on the editorial.
+9. Give a title for the editorial.
+10. Give a short description (1-2 sentences) of the editorial.

 # Scenario 2